This story is currently a work in progress. If you find any errors or have comments please feel free to let me know.

 “Help me, let me out!”
-I screamed retching my body against the window.
+I screamed, retching my body against the window.
 The man’s face seemed even more unconcerned than the androids.
 His eyes only filled with a dehumanizing gaze in response to my struggles.
 “What is happening!
 Why am I here?
 Who am I?”
-There is a subtle twitch in my eyes as round dots of crystal floated away from my ducts.
+There is a subtle twitch in my eyes as round dots of crystal floated in from my ducts.

 “Phhhhshhhhhhhhh…” A small vent above my head leaked out a malaise of white clouds.
 The smell is rancid and made me gasp.
-My body tensed as I gasped for another scream but my chest could not manage the effort.
+My body tensed as I gasped for another scream, but my chest could not manage the effort.
 Instead, a low moan escaped as everything grew heavy.
+In the milky fluid I tried to struggle but failed.
 My fingers pressed against the glass as the weight on my arms increased.
 It is as though I am being crushed and I fell limp.
 The iron lids over my eyes closed like curtains, as the theater of this nightmare came to a sudden halt; the deep slumber of stasis returning.

 “So, she is asleep.
 Just like that?”
 The android I had hired commented.
 His head was thin and rectangular, with a single blue upper reticle, altogether its shape reminded me of a pistol.
 If one gathered scraps and did their best to construct the human shape, this would be the result of the rest of its body.
 Cables and ribbons hung between the gaps in its plating and from the back of its head into its neck and down its spine.
 The plastic mask I provided now dangled off the side of its head, no use for the artificial visage anymore.
 The entire thing is made of silver black gun metal.
 Several decades line its body, scraped and scratch listing incomplete model numbers.